 Exercise can be another useful tool for learning to relax when you are feeling anxious.
-Sometimes, all you need to do to deal with your anxieties is to get outside and get your body moving.
+Sometimes, all you need to do to deal with your anxieties is getting outside and getting your body moving.
 Some routine as simple as going for a walk around the block or going for a bike ride can actually help to improve your mood and put everything in perspective.

-Regular exercise has been shown to have a positive effect on your mood and state of mind, so even if it does not make you feel better right away, getting in the habit of exercising can yield long-term benefits.
+Regular exercise has been shown to affect your mood and state of mind positively, so even if it does not make you feel better right away, getting in the habit of exercising can yield long-term benefits.